 Following a change in the Government of Armenia in May 2018, demonstrations and road blockades occurred sporadically throughout the country.
 These initial protests primarily targeted the mining sector, including the Amulsar Project.
 Despite court rulings in favor of Lydian, a continuous illegal blockade at the Amulsar Project has been in place since 22 June 2018 causing construction activities to be suspended.
-Lydian has been dislocated from the Amulsar Project site and its access has been limited to contractor demobilization and winterization during the fourth guarter of 2018, and to one day of limited Police escorted access in the second guarter of 2019.
+Lydian has been dislocated from the Amulsar Project site and its access has been limited to contractor demobilization and winterization during the fourth quarter of 2018.
+In September 2020, the illegal blockades at the Amulsar Site had dispersed and the Company gained access to site.